Deploy the OceanBase Database Java SDK

 Notice

-The HDFS Java SDK does not require this parameter to be set.
-The other parameters are the same.
+The HDFS Java SDK does not require this configuration item, and other configuration items are the same.

-To use the Java SDK, you must set
+If you want to use the Java SDK, set

 _use_odps_jni_connectortotrue.ALTER SYSTEM SET _use_odps_jni_connector = true;